enginebeast/enginebeast.github.io/README.md

 Engine beast means that a strong beast made by engineering.
-And Sei means to rule with justice
+And Sei means to rule with justice.

 ## Contents
 [Taking apart a RC car](https://enginebeast.github.io/self_drive1/)